Mirkovic-Vilonen polytopes and Khovanov-Lauda-Rouquier algebras: Background

-\begin{defn} Let $R\text{-nmod}$ be the category of finite dimensional $R$-modules on which all the $y_k^\Bi$'s act nilpotently. \end{defn} A simple module over $R$ is gradable if and only if it lies in $R\text{-nmod}$.
+\begin{defn} Let $R\text{-nmod}$ be the category of finite dimensional $R$-modules on which all the $y_k^\Bi$'s act nilpotently. \end{defn} The simple modules in $R\text{-nmod}$ coincide with the gradable modules considered in \cite{LV}; when $Q_{ij}$ is appropriately homogeneous, the algebra $R$ can be graded as in \cite[(9)]{KLII}, and in this case a simple can be given a compatible grading if and only if it lies in $R\text{-nmod}$.